 But luckily for you and me, there is plenty of accommodation to be found in Pembrokeshire and along the Coastal Path.
 It is just a matter of finding the right ones for your needs and budget.
 Let’s see what is available.

 What is not to love about hotels after a long day of walking?
-You check in, get a key, put your stuff in the corner and dive onto the freshly made bed.
+You check-in, get a key, put your stuff in the corner and dive into the freshly made bed.
 Crisp, bright and available.
 No limited reception hours and plenty of facilities like breakfast, laundry service, information about the town and bus routes, wake-up calls and maybe even room service!

 I booked a couple of hotels in Pembrokeshire for our hike.
 Mostly in the bigger places as they offered the best value for money and options.
 Below are some beautiful, amazing hotel options along the Pembrokeshire Coastal Path: